-Attachments: DocNumber(s) [Description i.e. Draft TS 29.414 v0.1.0]. !!
-WARNING !!
-Do not insert the file directly as an object in this word document.
+Attachments: none

 1. Overall Description:

-3GPP TSG RAN and WG RAN4 have recently discussed and updated the 3GPP RAN4 requirement specification in relation to the 1900MHz NR band for Europe for Rail Mobile Radio (RMR).
+3GPP TSG RAN and WG RAN4 have recently discussed and updated the 3GPP RAN4 requirements in relation to the 1900MHz NR band n101 for Rail Mobile Radio (RMR) in CEPT countries subject to the ECC Decision (20)02.

-A number of operators have reported co interference concerns on the risk of interference towards their existing deployments in band n1 arising from deployments of the RMR band n101.
-RAN4 have discussed the interference and made the following observations in relation to the applicable regulation and the RAN4 requirements specifications:
+A number of mobile network operators have raised concerns on co-existence of existing mobile networks operating in band n1 with FRMCS deployments in band n101.
+RAN4 have discussed the topic and made the following observations and conclusions:

 Observation 1: The technical conditions specified in ECC Decision (20)02 [5], i.e. EIRP limits were analysed accordingly and the necessary conclusions for an uncoordinated operational approach were derived.
 These include the BS rated output power using corresponding assumptions, the resulting emission values of the transmitter and the specifications of the receiver.